Rushikeshh-patil/PsychroCalc/README.md

 # PsychroCalc
-An excel project to manage HVAC Air Handling unit Schedules
+An excel project to manage HVAC Design for HCAI projects and ASHRAE 62.1 Projects